kwijibo/fridatana/Readme.md

-A little language for working with data storage, in javascript
+Playing with Free Monads trying to represent working with data storage, in javascript